JenniferShelton/JenniferShelton.github.io/_episodes/32-single-cell-rna.md

 The 10X website provides more information and downloadable files for this dataset [here](https://www.10xgenomics.com/datasets/3-k-pbm-cs-from-a-healthy-donor-1-standard-1-1-0).

+# Setting up to run this tutorial

+Just as you did this morning for the bulk RNA workshop, open two tabs: one with an R notebook, and one with Terminal.

+We will use the Terminal tab to download and unpack the data, and then the remainder of this workflow will be in R.

 # Download and unpack the data

+Go to the Terminal tab.

 We will be using the filtered gene-cell matrix downloaded from the following link: